daarnolducsd/ep5book/docs/06-week6.md

 If you recall, ``c(1,3)`` is a vector.
 The ``c()`` function concatenates 1 and 3 into a vector.
 The way R reads the statement above is "extract from the vector ``graduationdates``, the 1st and 3rd element.

 Now that we understand how to subset vectors using numbers and vectors, let's learn how to index using logic.
 Instead of entering a vector of numbers as the index, we can directly enter a vector of ``TRUE`` and ``FALSE``.
 Only the elements for which the entry is ``TRUE`` will be extracted.
-To see how this work, let's try to understand the example below:
+To see how this works, let's try to understand the example below:

 ```r